storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 ### **Prerequisites**

-Before configuring the storj-sdk V3 testnet, you must have the following:
+Before configuring the storj-sim V3 testnet, you must have the following:

 * The latest release of **Git** (<https://git-scm.com/downloads>)
 * **Go,** at least version 1.11 (<https://golang.org/doc/install>)